sprestridge/sprestridge.github.io/_posts/2018-03-04-Moderation-Third-Variable.md

 None of the other age groups showed significance.

-**So overall, it appears that age does moderate the relationship between trust in the legal system and education levels.**
+**It appears that age does moderate the relationship between trust in the legal system and education levels.**

 ## SAS Program Code

-Full code of my SAS program is shown below.
+Full code for the SAS program shown below.

 ``` SAS
 LIBNAME mydata "/courses/d1406ae5ba27fe300 " access=readonly;